koserLeos/bind9/doc/arm/reference.rst

    given query (<qname,qtype,qclass>) that the server accepts before dropping additional clients.

-   If the number of queries exceeds :any:`clients-per-query`, :iscman:`named` assumes that it is dealing with a non-responsive zone and drops additional queries.
-If it gets a response after dropping queries, it raises the estimate, up to a limit of :any:`max-clients-per-query`.
-The estimate is then lowered after 20 minutes if it has remained unchanged.
+   If the number of queries exceeds :any:`max-clients-per-query`, :iscman:`named` assumes that it is dealing with a non-responsive zone and drops additional queries.

    If :any:`max-clients-per-query` is set to zero, there is no upper bound, other than that imposed by :any:`recursive-clients`.

-If :any:`clients-per-query` is set to zero, :any:`max-clients-per-query` no longer applies and there is no upper bound, other than that imposed by :any:`recursive-clients`.
+   The chosen value should reflect how many queries come in for a given name in the time it takes to resolve that name.
+The default is 100.

 .. namedconf:statement:: fetches-per-zone
    :tags: server, query